 We recommend whilst you are waiting, to check with our staff every 20 minutes whilst you are waiting to ensure you have been logged into the appointment system.
 Occasionally, patients who arrive on time were not successfully computed into the medical appointment system and may be waiting for protracted times until it is realised much later.

-4) Let the receptionist / nurses know if you are here for a pregnancy test, health assessment, breathing test (spirometry) etc so these tests can be performed while you are waiting to see your doctor.
+4) Let the receptionist / nurses know if you are here for a care plan / health assessment, pre-employment medical, pregnancy test, breathing test (spirometry) etc so these tests can be performed while you are waiting to see your doctor.

 5) Ring the receptionist to make sure your doctor has received the reports of your investigations beforehand especially if you are doing 3-4 different complex investigations.
 Sometimes, certain X – ray providers may provide a printed report of your imaging studies.
 Please bring the films and X-ray report to your consultation.